TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - In-built donation function
 - Ability to donate to multiple charities at once.
 - Ability to donate without being pestered.
-- 'Star' charities or otherwise list as favourites - have a 'basket' of favourite charities
+- 'Star' charities or otherwise list as favourites - have a 'basket' of favourite charities (use PHP sessions)
-- Get the ability to track what various people have selected (effectively, just an activity log - all you need is for it to write to a log or something when they're done).
+- Get the ability to track what various people have selected (effectively, just an activity log - all you need is for it to write to a log or something when they're done) - will Google track this?
 - Mailing list to remind people at tax time about their charity.
 - Search function - search the short descriptions of their work.